Why It’s So Important to Handle Your Texas Eviction Settlement Agreement Properly

 If you’ve made the mistake of doing what most landlords do on an eviction settlement agreement, you would have to restart the entire eviction process from the very beginning.
 You would have to re-issue the notice to vacate.

 And if your tenant takes this all the way through to the bitter end, you are likely looking at an additional two months from the date the tenant promised to move out in your poorly written eviction settlement agreement.

 Don’t fall for this trick.
 Remember: for many of you, your tenant promised to pay rent and later broke that promise.
 You have no business taking this person’s word for anything.
 All future promises with your tenant need to be enforceable.

 What You Get With Girling Law’s Eviction Settlement Agreement Packet

 Girling Law’s Eviction Settlement Agreement Packets ensure you have everything you need to stage an enforceable settlement agreement.
 Here’s what you get:

-- Review of when it is best to negotiate settlement with your tenant;
+Review of when it is best to negotiate a settlement with your tenant;

-- Settlement agreement drafted specifically for an eviction from residential real estate;
+Settlement agreement drafted specifically for eviction from residential real estate;

 If you have filed your eviction lawsuit, you need to order your Eviction Settlement Agreement Packet right now.
 Select the red button, below.
 We will deliver your customized, attorney-drafted forms in a PDF email attachment within minutes.